maryannetriggs/AlliantsDevelopmentTest/README.md

 * The importance of accessibility (semantic HTML and colour scheme)
 * Using environment variables to keep API keys private
 * Using the Express web framework to create a proxy server to deal with CORS errors
-* Code clarity and matching the requirement of the brief
+* Code clarity and matching requirement of the brief
 * Adding a favicon